 Organize Your Own Drag Queen Story Hour

 DQSH was started in San Francisco by Michelle Tea and RADAR Productions.
-Events now happen regularly in San Francisco, LA, and New York, and DQSH events are popping up all over the world!
+We now have DQSH chapters all over the world!
 If you would like to organize your own DQSH event, please read these guidelines, email firstname.lastname@example.org to let us know about your event, and credit Michelle Tea, RADAR Productions, and Drag Queen Story Hour in all promotional materials, with links to our websites.

 You can also join the DQSH Organizers email list to connect with other DQSH organizers and share resources.
 Email email@example.com if you would like to be added to this group.